 The book travelled from the docks in Woolwich to the shores of Tasmania, remaining with Cuffay until his death and kept for some years after at the workhouse, before, for some reason travelling to South Africa and then losing any kind of home.
 It was only because of the work of the Chartist historian Professor Malcolm Chase that the book was saved and donated to People’s History Museum in 2014.
 What a journey this book has taken, reflecting the twists and turns of this black radical, and the sacrifices Cuffay made for a global cause.
 Despite Cuffay’s inspirational role, his militancy as well as his black skin and disability, earned him harsh victimisation by the British state.
 In Cuffay’s speech from the dock, he explained: ‘I have been taunted by the press, and it has tried to smother me with ridicule and it has done everything in its power to crush me’.
 Perhaps they were angered that Cuffay, a black man drawn from the imperial diaspora to challenge the British Empire at its heart, had been repeatedly elected as their representative by fellow Chartists.
 Cuffay eventually found himself exiled to another part of the British Empire where he continued to organise and agitate amongst the working poor.
 His life refused to fit into narrow and nationalistic understandings, but instead pushes us to think of a truly international working class.

 People’s History Museum is the national museum of democracy in Manchester.
+Entry to the museum is free with a suggested donation of £5.
+Opening hours are Wednesday to Sunday, 10.00am to 4.00pm.
 Visit the museum website’s home page to find out more.